rage/java-programming/data/part-1/3-reading-input.md

 public class Program {

     public static void main(String[] args) {
-        // Create a tool for reading user input and name it reader Scanner scanner = new Scanner(System.in);
+        // Create a tool for reading user input and name it scanner Scanner scanner = new Scanner(System.in);

         // Print "Write a message: "